DavidLDawes/zxing/README.md

 ### Travis CI
 Added Continuous Integration using travis.ci since it is free for open source
+- Not working so far, breaks because it does not find the NDK
+- Trying setting NDK_HOME="" in travis CI.

 #### Added to the fork
 Fork specific additions:
 Added list of bad companies, susidiaries of Koch Industries to the best of our abilities.
-When scanning a product, if the company (first 6 digits) matches one of the Kock Brother's Industries companies we stop normal operation and pull up the "Stop" page.
-The stop page shws a red thums down and asks the user not to buy the Koch Indstries prooduct.
+When scanning a product, if the company (first 6 digits) matches one of the Kock Brother's Industries companies we make a buzzer noiuse and put the Red thumbs down on the button.
 Modified privacy, I turned on Google Analytics so I noted that.
 Modified license a little to include KochZap references, since that does not need to be localized.
 I did end up having to add strings to all 30+ locales, and used Google translate for that.